-Curriculuar Practical Training
+Curricular Practical Training

-Information about Curricular Practical Training for residential international students can be found under CPT (p.
-24) in the Residential International Students page of this catalog.
+Information about Curricular Practical Training for residential international students can be found under CPT in the Residential International Students page.

 Degree Honors

 Institutional honors are granted at degree conferral for bachelor's degrees where the student has achieved a Bethel cumulative undergraduate GPA of 3.90 or higher.